dbilanoski/cheat-sheets/windows/in-place-upgrades.md

+---
+aliases:
+  - windows upgrade
+  - windows 10 to windows 11
+  - silent upgrade
+---

-# In-place Upgrade to higher version
+# In-place Upgrade Scripts

 Here we are looking at upgrading Windows to next version (11 in this case) by using locally prepared ISO file/content to upgrade computers remotely and silently while keeping user data and computer  configuration.